sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 By default, the collector is [configured to export trace data by logging](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/docker-images/opentelemetry-collector/configs/logging.yaml).
 Follow these steps to add a config for a different backend:

 1. Modify [base/otel-collector/otel-collector.ConfigMap.yaml](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph@master/-/tree/base/otel-collector/otel-collector.ConfigMap.yaml).
 Make the necessary changes to the `exporters` and `service` blocks to connect to your backend as described in the documentation linked above.
 1. Modify [base/otel-collector/otel-collector.Deployment.yaml](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph@master/-/tree/base/otel-collector/otel-collector.Deployment.yaml).
-Update the `command` of the `otel-collector` container to point to the mounted config by changing the flag to `"--config=/etc/otel-collector/config.yaml"`.
+Update the `command` of the `otel-collector` container to point to the mounted config by changing the flag to `"--config=/etc/otel-collector/conf/config.yaml"`.
-1. Apply edited `ConfigMap` and `Deployment` manifests.
+1. Apply the edited `ConfigMap` and `Deployment` manifests.

 ### Enable the bundled Jaeger deployment
 If you do not currently have any tracing backend configured, you can enable Jaeger's [Collector](https://www.jaegertracing.io/docs/1.37/architecture/#collector) and [Query](https://www.jaegertracing.io/docs/1.37/architecture/#query) components by using the [Jaeger overlay](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph@master/-/tree/overlays/jaeger), which will also configure exporting trace data to this instance.
 Read the [Overlays](./kustomize.md#overlays) section below about overlays.